 Option Description Default LANGUAGE Language for text: English, Japanese, German, Italian, Dutch, Spanish, French, Swedish, Portuguese, Danish, and Finnish English UNIT SET Reporting units for results.
 For analyzer default units and procedure for setting units, see SET UNITS (OF MEASURE) AND ANALYTE ENABLE OPTIONS in this section.
-To adjust settings with optional i-STAT/DE Software, see the i-STAT/DE User Guide located at www.globalpointofcare.abbott.
-Unit Set 00 i-STAT 1 Standardization data.
+Unit Set 00 To adjust settings with optional i-STAT/DE Software, see the i-STAT/DE User Guide located at www.globalpointofcare.abbott . i-STAT 1 Standardization data.
 All non-expired versions listed.
 ANALYZER CLEW The CLEW software has an expiration date.
 If an expired CLEW remains in a customization profile, a warning will be displayed. i-STAT 1 SOFTWARE JAMS functionality data.
 PREFERENCES Options and default settings are listed under six headings: Instrument, ID Entry, Test, Cartridge QC, Results, and Analyte Enable.
 STATNotes Feature allows users to customize the Chart Page on their i-STAT 1 Analyzers in order to capture user-defined information such as ventilator settings.
 CHARTO See the "i-STAT/DE User Guide" for more details.
 USE eVAS This Feature can automatically determine if the results of a liquid QC test run on an i-STAT cartridge are within APOC's published quality control ranges.
-See the "i-STAT/DE User Guide" for more details.
-Not enabled USE OPERATOR LIST 4000 operator IDs can be stored in the analyzer along with certification start and end dates for cartridge testing.
-See the "i-STAT/DE User Guide" for more details.
-Not enabled (no information stored)
+Not enabled See the "i-STAT/DE User Guide" for more details.
+USE OPERATOR 4000 operator IDs can be stored in the analyzer along with certification start and end dates for cartridge testing.
+Not enabled (no information stored) LIST See the "i-STAT/DE User Guide" for more details.